 Tip: Put a reminder on your phone or computer each day.
 This reminder will help you to keep organised and to place work related items where they belong.

-Your workplace doesn't always feel the most comfortable.
-This is because it feels like it is not your workplace.
-What does that mean exactly?
-Personalising your workplace means adding touches and hints of your personal life and your personality to your workstation or office, be it regarding a potted plant, a picture, or even a small decoration on the table.
-This eliminates any sense of distance or alienation that one tends to feel from their workplace and adds to the comfort the employee feels while at work as well.
+Personalizing your workplace means adding touches and hints of your life and your personality to your workstation or office, be it regarding a potted plant, a picture, or even a small decoration on the table.
+This can help to eliminate any sense of distance or alienation and adds to the comfort the employee feels while at work.
 No matter how small your cubicle or office, find some photos you love and put them up in photo frames or hang them on the wall.
-Bring an item you consider your lucky charm to the office and even add wall hangings that you are fond of.
+Bring an item you consider your lucky charm to the office or add wall hangings that you are fond of.
 If your individuality shows through, you will stand out as a unique individual.
 It can also help you remain motivated throughout your day.
 Motivation is key to being happier.

 Tip: Pick out a picture that has a happy memory attached to it or includes someone who makes you happy in your life and places it on your desk.
 This constant reminder will help keep you happier throughout the day, especially when you are stressed.